OswaldHe/CS188-Projects-2022Winter/_posts/2021-01-25-team02-text-guided-procedure-art-creation.md

 {: style="text-align: center;"}

 ### Paint Transformer
-**Paint transformer** is a novel Computer Vision Algorithm that converts a static picture into an artistic oil painting and shows all the stroke sequences of the painting.
-The [Demo](#painttransformer) section shows my reimplementing of this algorithm according to their [paper](https://arxiv.org/abs/2108.03798).
+**Paint transformer** is a novel Computer Vision Algorithm that converts a static picture into an artistic oil painting.
+It can also generates the whole painting process from an empty canvas.
+The [Demo](#Result) section shows our modification of this algorithm according to the original [paper](https://arxiv.org/abs/2108.03798).

 ![VQGAN]({{ '/assets/images/team02/painttransformer.png' | relative_url }})
 {: style="width: 100%; max-width: 100%;"}